jcarletto27/magisk_module_motionsense_mod/README.md

 #### Presence : Like Reach, but ongoing
   * Sends Intent - com.jcarletto.oslobridger.PRESENCE_GESTURE
+  * Expect this one to trigger constantly, try to avoid using Flashes as they'll clog up quickly
   * Intent Sends Extras : distance, confidence, angle
   * Confidence extra is not reliable
   * Angle extra is not reliable